na-na-hi/renget/archive/nikg-temp_advice-voice_lines.md

 2. Can you lay down on the bed?
 I have a shot I prepared especially.
 For.
 You.
 3. I feel that we're getting closer and closer.
 I'm so happy!

+## Mary (Bay Goddess)
+>Blabla Status
+Who wants a physical exam by the seaside?
+>Gift Received
+1. Ah, thank you.
+This might come in handy during your next physical... *giggle*
+2. I'll take good care of this.
+3. You're so kind, Commander.

+>Affection Lvl Up
+1. I'm a bit concerned *giggle* because I can't stop thinking about you.
+2. It seems kind of hot in here.
+Maybe that's just because it's summer?
+3. In theory I should treat every patient the exact same, but I do show you some special treatment from time to time.

 ##Maxwell
 >Blabla Status
 Testers wanted.
 300k Credits per hour.